PySimpleGUI/PySimpleGUI/readme.md

 sg.PopupScrolled(my_text)
 ```

 ![scrolledtextbox 2](https://user-images.githubusercontent.com/13696193/43667324-712aa0d4-9745-11e8-83a9-a0d0570d0865.jpg)

 The `PopupScrolled` will auto-fit the window size to the size of the text.
-Specify `None` in the height field of a `size` parameter to get auto-sized height. <br>
+Specify `None` in the height field of a `size` parameter to get auto-sized height.

-This call will create a scrolled box 80 characters wide and a height dependent upon the number of lines of text. <br>
+This call will create a scrolled box 80 characters wide and a height dependent upon the number of lines of text.

-`sg.PopupScrolled(my_text, size=(80, None))`  <br>
+`sg.PopupScrolled(my_text, size=(80, None))`

 Note that the default max number of lines before scrolling happens is set to 50.
-At 50 lines the scrolling will begin. <br>
+At 50 lines the scrolling will begin.

 If `non_blocking` parameter is set, then  the call will not blocking waiting for the user to close the window.
 Execution will immediately return to the user.
-Handy when you want to dump out debug info without disrupting the program flow. <br>
+Handy when you want to dump out debug info without disrupting the program flow.

 ### PopupNoWait
 The Popup call PopupNoWait or PopupNonBlocking will create a popup window and then immediately return control back to you.
-All other popup functions will block, waiting for the user to close the popup window. <br>
+All other popup functions will block, waiting for the user to close the popup window.

 This function is very handy for when you're **debugging** and want to display something as output but don't want to change the programs's overall timing by blocking.
 Think of it like a `print` statement.
-There are no return values on one of these Popups. <br>
+There are no return values on one of these Popups.

 ## Popup Input
 There are Popup calls for single-item inputs.
 These follow the pattern of `Popup` followed by `Get` and then the type of item to get.
 There are 3 of these input Popups to choose from, each with settings enabling customization.
 - `PopupGetText` - get a single line of text